Ris34587/Linux-Ricing/README.md

-My first ever Linux-Arch ricing customization, with nvim, waybar, zsh, ollama and more.
+My first ever Linux-Arch (Wayland) ricing customization, with nvim, waybar, zsh, ollama and more.